C++ and C for Python¶

 PyObject

-), so that we don’t need to dig into the Python C API
+) using the generic object protocol, so that we don’t need to dig into the Python C API and

 #include "pybind11/pybind11.h"